About 95% of new products fail.

 Here are a few questions to consider when making your list of internet business ideas:

-- What products, niches or industry you are particularly passionate about or interested in?
+- What products, niches, or industries are you particularly passionate about or interested in?

 - What pain points do you have in your own life?